+86 1510-529-7925 [email protected]

 Thankfully these batteries are still easy to find.

-The camera takes the 28A battery and I have a lot of them stored in my apartment, I mostly used them on my Pentax 67.
-The battery goes into the top metal plate and there is a battery check button next to it.
+The camera takes the 28A battery, and I have a lot of them stored in my apartment.
+I mostly use them in my Pentax 67.
+The battery goes into the top metal plate, and there is a battery check button next to it.
 If you press the battery check button, there is a light next to the film number window.
-I tended to check this a lot as there is no display to tell if the battery is working in the view finder with the exception of a photo that is under or over exposed.
-So you could easily shoot some shots with this camera and think that there is no problem with the exposure and then find out later that the battery was dead.
+I tended to check this a lot, as there is no display to tell if the battery is working in the viewfinder, except for an indication of under or overexposure.
+So you could easily shoot some shots with this camera and think that there is no problem with the exposure, only to find out later that the battery was dead.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review